Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 The page where users can process the purchase.
 Strip, which is a secured platform for credit card payment, is used on the website for processing payments.

 - **Checkout Success** (`checkout_success.html`)<br>
 The confirmation page where users is lead to when the payment process is successfully completed.
-Users can see the order number, shipping address, the details of product.
-This page is accessible for registered users from Profile page.
+Users can see the order number, shipping address, product details.
+This page is accessible for registered users from Profile.

 - **Register** (`register.html`)<br>
 The page where users can create an account to save their personal details for next shopping and keep their purchase histories.
-A form and function is created with Django Allauth package.
+A form with built-in function is created with Django Allauth package.

 - **Login** (`login.html`)<br>
 The page where users can login the website and access to Profile page to see the personal details and purchase histories.
-A form and function is created with Django Allauth package.
+A form with built-in function is created with Django Allauth package.

 - **Profile** (`profile.html`)<br>
 The page where users can see personal details and purchase histories.

 - **Add Products** (`add_products.html`)<br>
-The page where only *Admin* has an access to it and add a new product on the website.
+The page where only *Admin* has an access and add a new product on the website.

 - **Edit Products** (`edit_products.html`)<br>
-The page where only *Admin* has an access to it and edit products.
+The page where only *Admin* has an access and edit products.

 - **Base Template** (`base.html`)<br>
-The template `html` document that has core components of html and is used among other html files.
+The `html` template document that has core components of html and is used among other html files.

 - **Admin** (`/admin`)<br>
-The admin panel, which is created automatically when you create Django project, and where Admin can take control of products and other data
+The admin panel, which can be created with Django project, where Admin can take control of products and other data

 - **CSS** & **JavaScript** (`.css` & `.js`)<br>
 CSS and JavaScript files of those HTML files are created within the same app folder